-Sasha Darko (born Alexander Kibanov, 1992) is a music producer and game developer from the Radioactive City Russia Doesn’t Want You to Know About.
+Sasha Darko (born Alexander Kibanov, 1992) is a music producer, game developer and writer from the Radioactive City Russia Doesn’t Want You to Know About.

-Started as an industrial / noise musician, he was previously known as Alexander Kibanov / Earth Incubator, and since 2007 had produced 150+ experimental music solo releases using many aliases, also collaborating with such diverse artists as Kenji Siratori, GX Jupitter-Larsen, Komissar Hjuler and Mama Baer and Cisfinitum.
+Continuing as an industrial / ambient musician and mostly operating under the name Earth Incubator, since 2007 he had produced 150+ experimental music solo releases using many aliases, also collaborating with such diverse artists as Kenji Siratori, GX Jupitter-Larsen, Komissar Hjuler / Mama Baer and Cisfinitum.
 The albums were published by underground labels all over the world, from Japan to French Polynesia, using all possible media formats: cassettes, CDs, CD-Rs, 7″ vinyl records and even floppy disks and business cards.
 Produced in very limited numbers (ranging from 10 to 1000 copies), these releases were as diverse as possible and even spawned microgenres which were called “fruity punk” and “post-noise” by the underground press and bloggers.
 The last recorded song under the old name was an ambient single “IX” recorded in collaboration with Austrian singer Susanne Hafenscher, which became the most downloaded release on Electro Rucini after its release in January 2010.

 Later in 2010, he moved to Chelyabinsk and began producing an entirely different kind of music under the name of Sasha Darko.
 Most of the first mini-albums were ambient / techno experiments released with the help of Sirona Records (“Awaken In The Woods” series, “Depth of Field”, “The Odyssey 2010″ and “Entering The Channel X“, a poetic cyberpunk minimal / ambient mini-album released later in 2011).